 ■ File level snapshots.
 The FileSnap feature provides snapshots at the level of individual files.
-See "About FileSnaps" on page 45.

 Volume-level snapshots

 A volume snapshot is an image of a Veritas Volume Manager (VxVM) volume at a given point in time.
 You can also take a snapshot of a volume set.